 |5||Mercedes A Class||138|

 |6||BMW 1 Series||113|

 The Best-Selling Electric Cars in Germany in 2011

-However, it is expected that the electric car market in Germany will expand five fold during 2012.
-Several major manufacturers will sell electric cars in Germany from 2012 including the Opel Ampera, very similar Chevrolet Volt, an electric Smart, Nissan Leaf, and a range Renault cars.
-In 2011, only hundred electric cars were sold to private individuals.
+However, it is expected that the electric car market in Germany will expand fivefold during 2012.
+Several major manufacturers will sell electric cars in Germany from 2012 including the Opel Ampera, very similar Chevrolet Volt, an electric Smart, Nissan Leaf, and a range of Renault cars.
+In 2011, only a hundred electric cars were sold to private individuals.

 The number of hybrid cars sold in Germany grew by 2,000 cars to 12,622 in 2011.
 In comparison, Germany’s favorite car, the Volkswagen Golf, were sold 258,059 times as conventional petrol and diesel models.